 If we contemplate crime as, in part, being an expressed reaction to the exclusion and discomfort so often present in the public domain then we will shift our focus from the design of physical assets to the soft infrastructure of the city with the objective of creating more social prosperity and a greater sense of belonging.

 Before we design, we will find out who – and how people – will use the places we design.
 We will get “out in the street” and talk to people and ask deeper questions about how our buildings will affect their lives.
-Open discussion and collaboration at the start of the design process will enable us to agree specific objectives and parameters for the places and communities we design within.
+Open discussion and collaboration at the start of the design process will enable us to agree on specific objectives and parameters for the places and communities we design within.

 While the places resulting from the buildings we design are important, Mark Lakeman, a director of the “City Repair Project in Portland, Oregon, stresses that: “the ‘making’ of place is perhaps more important, as it builds connections, creates civic engagement, and empowers citizens—in short, it builds social capital.”